bapaws/bapaws.github.io/one_color/terms.md

 Termination
 -----------

 We may suspend One Color or terminate your access to and use of One Color, at our sole discretion, at any time and without notice to you.
-For example, we may suspend or terminate your use if you are not complying with these Terms, or use One Color in any way that would cause us legal liability or disrupt others' use of Color Capture.
+For example, we may suspend or terminate your use if you are not complying with these Terms, or use One Color in any way that would cause us legal liability or disrupt others' use of One Color.
 If we suspend or terminate your use, we will try to let you know in advance and help you retrieve data, though there may be some cases (for example, repeatedly or flagrantly violating these Terms, a court order, or danger to other users) where we may suspend immediately.
 You may cancel your account at any time by sending an email to dev@bapaws.com.

 Price Change
 ------------